Self-hosted S3 Compatible Gateway

 You can use two methods to obtain an Access Grant:

-- Obtain Access Grant with Uplink CLI
+- Create an Access Grant

 Now we got our access grant and can configure the gateway as follows: